SanPen/GridCal/README.md

 GridCal started in 2015 as a project to be able to work with, out of frustration with the available options.
 This led to design a proper programming library and a nice graphical user interface for everyone.
-This no-nonsense approach has fostered numerous innovations; Some of them pushed by the need to use the software in commercial environments, and some ignited by curiosity and research.
+This no-nonsense approach has fostered numerous innovations.
+Some of them, pushed by the need to use the software in commercial environments, and some ignited by curiosity and research.

-If you are a professional looking for a free software to get the job done on time, look no further.
-If you are a researcher looking for a real-world, TSO-tested platform, you're in good hands.
-If you are a teacher willing to teach your students the ins-and-outs of commercial grade software, this is it.
-And if you are a student willing to learn about the algorithms of the books, but for real, we've got you covered.

-Our commitment is with you: GridCal is a high quality product.
-It is free for ever.
-For all of us now and the generations to come.
+If you are a professional looking for a free software to get the job done on time, or a researcher looking for a real-world, TSO-tested platform, or a teacher willing to teach your students the ins-and-outs of commercial grade software, or a student willing to learn about the algorithms of the books, but for real, our commitment is with you; GridCal is a high quality product and it is free for all of us now and for the generations to come.

 ## Installation